Interrogative: Responses

 Ambiguity may also arise with choice questions.
 A question like "Do you like tea or coffee?" can be interpreted as a choice question, to be answered with either "tea" or "coffee"; or it can be interpreted as a yes–no question, to be answered "yes (I do like tea or coffee)" or "no (I do not like tea or coffee)".

-More information on these topics can be found in the articles Question, Yes and no, and Yes–no question.